What is actually happening for NHS Prescriptions?

 1.1 billion prescriptions are dispensed in England each year.
 The prescription charge is £9.90 per item — up 60% in real terms since 2000.
 90% of prescriptions are dispensed free of charge due to exemptions.
 An estimated 750,000 people skip medication each year due to cost.
 Scotland, Wales and Northern Ireland abolished prescription charges entirely.

-England dispenses 1.1 billion prescription items each year — more than 17 per person — at a total net ingredient cost of £10.8 billion.
-The prescription charge stands at £9.90 per item (April 2024), up 60% in real terms since 2000.
-Yet 90% of items are dispensed free: the over-60s account for 43% of all items, those holding medical exemption certificates a further 31%.
-The charge, in practice, falls almost entirely on working-age adults without qualifying conditions.
-An estimated 750,000 people skip or cut prescribed medication each year due to cost, according to the Prescription Charges Coalition — a rationing effect invisible to the health system that manages it.
+England dispenses 1.1 billion prescription items each year at a total net ingredient cost of £10.8 billion.[1]
+The prescription charge stands at £9.90 per item (April 2024), up 60% in real terms since 2000, but 90% of items are dispensed free — the over-60s account for 43% of all items, medical exemption certificates a further 31%.[2]
+The charge falls almost entirely on working-age adults without a qualifying condition.
+England is alone in the UK in maintaining the charge: Scotland abolished it in 2011, Wales in 2007, Northern Ireland in 2010.
+An estimated 750,000 people skip or cut medication each year due to cost — a rationing effect invisible to the health system.[3]
+The exemption certificate list, last updated substantively in 1968, covers diabetes and epilepsy but excludes asthma, rheumatoid arthritis, depression, and most chronic pain conditions.

 Individual items on all prescriptions in NHS England, including those dispensed free of charge.